Ray Walker (footballer, born 1963)

 Raymond Walker (born 28 September 1963) is an English former professional footballer who played as a midfielder.
 He played 440 games for Port Vale in all competitions between 1986 and 1997, ensuring himself a place in the club's history.
-He was twice the club's player of the season, and was named on the PFA Team of the Year three times.
-He was promoted twice with the club and also played a part in the club's highest ever post-war finish in the English Football League.
+He was twice the club's player of the season.
+He was named on the PFA Team of the Year three times.
+He was promoted twice with the club and also played a part in the club's highest-ever post-war finish in the English Football League.
 With Aston Villa in the early '80s, he joined Port Vale in 1986, after a short loan spell in 1984.
-After eleven years at Vale Park he went into non-league football with Leek Town and Newcastle Town.
+After eleven years at Vale Park, he went into non-League football with Leek Town and Newcastle Town.

 Career

 Aston Villa

-Walker joined Aston Villa as an apprentice in July 1979, and turned professional in September 1981.
-He won the FA Youth Cup in 1980.
-He made his First Division debut in the 1982–83 season against West Ham United.
+Walker joined Aston Villa as an apprentice in July 1979 and turned professional in September 1981.
+He won the FA Youth Cup in 1980, when Villa defeated Manchester City 3–2.
+He found it impossible to break into the first-team at a club that had just won the 1982 European Cup final.
+He did, though make his First Division debut in the 1982–83 season in a 2–0 defeat at West Ham United.
+He featured under both Tony Barton and Graham Turner, but never got an extended run in the team.